Historic Pubs of York

 Ye Olde Starre Inn on Stonegate is probably York’s oldest surviving inn, dating from 1644.
 The pub’s famous street sign directs visitors through an alleyway leading to its beer garden and entrance.
 Inside, the pub has a number of cosy, dark wood panelled lounges which are a popular meeting place.

-The Roman Bath public house facing St Sampsons Square, is a busy pub with few external clues to its unique history.
-Formerly known as the The Mail Coach, it changed to its current name when a Roman Bath dating from around AD 71 was discovered in its basement during refurbishment.
-It’s worthwhile to pay the small charge to view what is thought to be a private bath, built for a Roman Commander.
+The Roman Bath public house at St Sampsons Square, is a busy pub with few external clues to its unique history.
+Formerly known as the The Mail Coach, it became the ‘Roman Bath’ when a Roman Bath dating from around AD 71 was discovered in its basement during refurbishment.
+It’s worthwhile to pay the small charge to view what is believed to be a Roman Commander’s private bath.

 or complete our Enquiry Form